davidmahesh/Speech_Text_Speech/README.md

 pip install openai-whisper sounddevice soundfile pyttsx3

-Run this command in your terminal from the folder where the python file is saved then run the code
+Run the above command in your terminal from the folder where the python file is saved then run the code